multunus/multunus.github.io/source/blog/2017-04-06-technical-debt-a-catchall-phrase.html.markdown

 - Mismatching names
 - Longer methods and/or classes

-I am sure all of us seen versions of the situations of all these.
+I am sure all of us seen variations of all these.

 # What is Technical Debt